The politics of Jesus: why did he not condemn the imperial oppressor?

 Read time: 10 minutes

-In a lengthy Theopolis essay entitled “Pentecost and the Gift of a New Politics,” Alastair Roberts addresses the question of why Jesus had so little to say about the evil empire in their midst.
+In a lengthy Theopolis essay entitled “Pentecost and the Gift of a New Politics,” Alastair Roberts asks why Jesus had so little to say about the evil empire in their midst.
 “Jesus declares the coming of the kingdom of God: should not such a kingdom have involved, at a bare minimum, the defeat of the Romans?”
-It’s perhaps a question worth asking as America decides today who should be entrusted with supreme power.
+It’s a question worth asking today as the world waits with bated breath to see whom Americans will entrust with supreme power.

 The politics of Jesus and the power Pentecost